 While the tests may sound scary, they are actually quite simple and painless.
 Once the tests, physical exam, and questions are complete, the doctor will be closer to the cause and will be able to put you on a treatment plan of some sort.

 When frequent urination turns out to be something other than a temporary issue, such as a urinary tract infection, there is no need to despair and to think that you are destined to be a hermit because you need to be near a washroom at all times.
-While there is no cure for frequent urination, there are a number of different treatments that can help keep frequent urination episodes under control.
+While there is no cure, there are a number of different treatments that can help keep frequent urination episodes under control.

 For example, if diabetes is the cause, treatment might involve managing blood sugar levels.
 If a person has overactive bladder, treatment could begin with behavioral therapies, such as bladder retaining, diet adjustments, and Kegel exercises.
 Bladder training slowly increases the intervals between using the washroom to help your bladder retain urine longer.
 Kegels are exercises to strengthen the muscles around the bladder and urethra to improve bladder control.